core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Both modes provide source authentication of CoAP messages.
 The application decides what mode to use, potentially on a per-message basis.
 Such decisions can be based, for instance, on pre-configured policies or dynamic assessing of the target recipient and/or resource, among other things.
 One important case is when requests are protected with the group mode, and responses with the pairwise mode.
 Since such responses convey shorter integrity tags instead of bigger, full-fledged signatures, this significantly reduces the message overhead in case of many responses to one request.

 A special deployment of Group OSCORE is to use pairwise mode only.
 For example, consider the case of a constrained-node network {{RFC7228}} with a large number of CoAP endpoints and the objective to establish secure communication between any pair of endpoints with a small provisioning effort and message overhead.
 Since the total number of security associations that needs to be established grows with the square of the number of endpoints, it is desirable to restrict the amount of secret keying material provided to each endpoint.
 Moreover, a key establishment protocol would need to be executed for each security association.
 One solution to this is to deploy Group OSCORE, with the endpoints being part of a group, and use the pairwise mode.
-This solution assumes a trusted third party called Group Manager (see {{group-manager}}).
-However, it has the benefit of providing a single shared secret, while distributing only the public keys of group members or a subset of those.
+This solution has the benefit of providing a single shared secret, while distributing only the public keys of group members or a subset of those.
 After that, a CoAP endpoint can locally derive the OSCORE Security Context for the other endpoint in the group, and protect CoAP communications with very low overhead {{I-D.ietf-lwig-security-protocol-comparison}}.

 ## Terminology ## {#terminology}